 Action Steps to Becoming a Good Businessperson

 Take a look at the 14 characteristics above and see which ones already apply to you and which ones don’t.

 Make an “action plan” on how you can develop the ones that don’t apply or how you can improve.

 Do you think you’re a good businessperson?
 Why?

-After you reply to the why question above, evaluate your answers.
+After you reply to the question above, evaluate your answers.
 Are you a good businessperson because you are a good boss?
 A good product/service provider?
 A good client (for others)?
-Now what do you need to do to improve?
+Now what do you need to do, so you can improve?